RokKuzner/Bolha-unblur--extension/readme.md

 # Bolha unblur +
-Bolha unblur + extension unblurs bolha inactive Bolha listings.
+Bolha unblur + extension unblurs inactive Bolha listings.
 It:
 * unblurs the inactive listnig page
 * allows you to view listing's images and navigate through them
 * allows you to contact the seller